Computing longest palindromic substring after single-character or block-wise edits: Introduction

-In this paper, we consider the fundamental problem of finding the \emph{longest substring palindrome} (\emph{LSPal}) in a given string $T$.
-Observe that the longest substring palindrome is also a maximal (non-extensible) palindrome in the string, whose center is an integer position if its length is odd, or a half-integer position if its length is even.
-Hence, in order to compute the LSPal of a given string $T$, it suffices to compute all maximal palindromes in $T$.
-Manacher~\cite{Manacher75} gave an elegant $O(n)$-time algorithm to find all maximal palindromes in a given string of length $n$.
-Manacher's algorithm utilizes symmetry of palindromes and character equality comparisons only, and therefore works in $O(n)$ time for any alphabet.
-There is an alternative suffix tree~\cite{Weiner73} based algorithm which works in $O(n)$ time in the case of an integer alphabet of polynomial size in $n$~\cite{gusfield97:_algor_strin_trees_sequen}.
-Finding the longest substring palindrome in the streaming model has also been considered~\cite{BerenbrinkEMA14,GawrychowskiMSU16}.
+One of the earliest problems regarding palindromes is the \emph{longest palindromic substring} (\emph{LPS}) problem, which asks to find (the length) of the longest palindromes that appear in a given string.
+This problem dates back to 1970's~\cite{Manacher75}, and since then it has been popular as a good algorithmic exercise.
+Observe that the longest palindromic substring is also a maximal (non-extensible) palindrome in the string, whose center is an integer position if its length is odd, or a half-integer position if its length is even.
+Since one can compute the maximal palindromes for all such centers in $O(n^2)$ total time by na\"ive character comparisons, the LPS problem can also be easily solved in $O(n^2)$ time.

-Now we consider the following question: what happens to those palindromes if the string $T$ is edited?
-It seems natural to ask this kind of question since a typical biological sequence can contain some uncertainties such that there are multiple character possibilities at some positions in the sequence.
-In our recent work~\cite{Funakoshi_CPM2018}, we initiated this line of research and showed the following results.
-Let $n$ be the length of the input string $T$ and $\sigma$ the alphabet size. \begin{description} \item[1-ELSPal:] We can preprocess $T$ in $O(n)$ time and space such that later, we can answer in $O(\log \min\{\sigma, \log n\})$ time the longest substring palindrome after a single character edit operation (insertion, deletion, or substitution).

-\item[$\ell$-ELSPal:] We can preprocess $T$ in $O(n)$ time and space such that later, we can answer in $O(\ell + \log n)$ time the longest substring palindrome after a block-wise edit operation, where $\ell$ is the length of the new block that substitutes the substring in $T$. \end{description}

-In this paper, we further pursue the second variant of the problem ($\ell$-ELSPal) where an existing substring is replaced with a new string (block) of length $\ell$.
-We remark that the length $\ell$ of a new block is arbitrary.
-The main result of this paper is an $O(\ell + \log \log n)$-time query algorithm that answers the longest substring palindrome after a block-wise edit operation, with $O(n)$-time and space preprocessing.

-Note that $\ell$-ELSPal is a generalization of $1$-ELSPal, where $\ell = 1$ for insertion and substitution and $\ell = 0$ for deletion.
-Therefore, the result of this paper achieves $O(\log \log n)$-time query algorithm for $1$-ELSPal.
-This is as efficient as the $O(\log \min\{\sigma, \log n\})$-time query of~\cite{Funakoshi_CPM2018} when the alphabet size $\sigma$ is at least $O(\log n)$ (e.g., in the case of an integer alphabet).